 Here are some illustrations from one of the most colorful Jeep brochures I know of.
 It wouldn't be hard to beat most of the somewhat drab black & white Willys promotional material of the CJ-3B era (see CJ-3B Literature).
 But this Mitsubishi pamphlet promoting their CJ3B-J3 is probably as splashy as anything from the heyday of Willys advertising in the 1940's, or the 1959 blitz for the Jeep Gala.

 I've always liked this brochure, with its fanciful hand-tinted illustrations.
-The cover picture (above) was used as a cover photo for CJ3B.info back in early 1997.
+This picture was used as a cover photo for CJ3B.info back in early 1997.
 The gold-plated exhaust manifold in this Hurricane engine illustration is a nice touch.

 It's hard to date this publication, since the CJ3B-J3 was in production in Japan from 1953 into the early 1970's.
 But there are a couple of other J3 brochures which appear to be earlier, so I would assume this one is from sometime in the sixties.